GuilhermeGiachellin/AirTaxi/README.md

 - Open the terminal in your machine and run `npm start` to start the local server.

 - Open the terminal in your machine and run `npm run test` in the terminal to run the test via Jest.

+- Here is the RoR [repo](https://github.com/gabrielyea/air-taxi-api) to the API.

 ## Author